codeigniter4/CodeIgniter4/user_guide_src/source/libraries/sessions.rst

     CREATE INDEX "ci_sessions_timestamp" ON "ci_sessions" ("timestamp");

+.. note:: The ``id`` value contains the session cookie name (``Config\App::$sessionCookieName``)
+    and the session ID and a delimiter.
+It should be increased as needed, for example, when using long session IDs.

 You will also need to add a PRIMARY KEY **depending on your 'sessionMatchIP' setting**.
 The examples below work both on MySQL and PostgreSQL::